Christian Holiness: What Does It Mean?

 Knowing all this has made Romans 12:1 clearer to me.
 The consecration signified by the burnt offering could only be made by someone who had taken care of his sins through the sin offering.
 So it is here.
 Paul is not talking about our conversion, about being saved.
 Here he appeals to the Christian to offer himself in complete consecration.
 We are not free to keep back part of ourselves to enjoy as we wish.
 Rather, following our conversion (our sin offering), God expects us to offer our total selves -- relationships, dreams, body, mind, and so on -- to Him (our burnt offering).

 What happens then?
 Well, on the day the Hebrew priests were consecrated in the Sinai, divine fire fell on the Tabernacle altar and consumed the burnt offering (Leviticus 9:24).
 At the dedication of Solomon's Temple, divine fire fell and consumed the burnt offering (2 Chronicles 7:1).
 There is a "Pentecostal fire" that will fall on us.
 Our total self -- social relationships, sexuality, intellect, career, pastimes -- was once polarized, twisted, and warped by sin.
 This total me is now to be consumed by the fire of the Holy Spirit.
 A genuine "living sacrifice" will be totally enveloped by God's sanctifying fire.
-But all must go on that altar: priorities, values, relationships, dreams, prized possessions, and on and oin.
+But all must go on that altar: priorities, values, relationships, dreams, prized possessions, and on and on.
 Only then can all be transformed and purified. [more on entire sanctification ]

 God Is Not Our Boss

 Let's use our work as an illustration.
-It's possible that some of us may even hate our job.
+It's possible that some of us may dislike our job.
 However, there is a paycheck coming.
 So we force ourselves to put in the hours at McDonald's (or wherever).
-While on the job, we do try to please the boss, or at least keep her or him from yelling too loudly.
+While on the job, we do try to please the boss or at least keep her or him from yelling too loudly.
 We may find ourselves forced to adopt certain work patterns we do not like.
 But come quitting time, we punch that time clock.
 And we're free!
 Our boss no longer controls us.

 Satan will tempt us to live our Christianity like that.
 But it can't be done.
 If we try it, we can rightly be labeled a "hypocrite."
-Being a citizen of the kingdom of God is more than trying to satisfy a "spiritual boss" by participating in in everything the chiurch does as well as having daily devotions.
+Being a citizen of the kingdom of God is more than trying to satisfy a "spiritual boss" by participating in everything the church does as well as having daily devotions.
 True, there is a "paycheck" coming someday.
 But not because we've put in the right number of hours.

 A "living sacrifice" means recognizing that God should rule over our entire life.
 That's not to say we should turn into "Howie Halo" or "Shelly Sanctimonious."
 But it does mean being holistic.
 That's not having holes in our heads.
 It's simply seeing ourselves as a whole, rather than separate bits and pieces.